carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

 We should recognized various "overflow detection" idioms and translate them into llvm.uadd.with.overflow and similar intrinsics.
-For example, we compile this:

-size_t add(size_t a,size_t b) {
- if (a+b<a)
-   exit(0);
- return a+b;
-}

-into:

-	addq	%rdi, %rbx
-	cmpq	%rdi, %rbx
-	jae	LBB0_2

-when it would be better to generate:

-	addq	%rdi, %rbx
-	jno	LBB0_2

-Apparently some version of GCC knows this.
 Here is a multiply idiom:

 unsigned int mul(unsigned int a,unsigned int b) {
  if ((unsigned long long)a*b>0xffffffff)